wqweto/greg/README.md

 If you modify `greg.g` (greg's own grammar is written in LEG), run `make grammar` to regenerate `greg.c` using greg itself, then run `make` again to build it.

-To build with MSVC you need a getopt implementation such as [this one](https://github.com/alex85k/wingetopt).

 ## Contributor guidelines

   * [GitHub pull requests](https://github.com/nddrylliog/greg/pulls) are the preferred way to submit contributions.